DIDSR/breastPhantom/docs/config.rst

+.. _config params:

 Configuration Files Parameters
 ==============================

 The configuration file contains all the parameters necessary to generate a breast phantom.
 They are divided into several categories, primarily by tissue type.
 In the following tables each parameter is given a brief description.

-base parameters
+Base Parameters
 ----------------
 ================== ========== =========================================================
 Name               Type       Notes